aknjoroge/fictional-university-wp-theme/readme.md

 A user can open the js powered search modal using the s key or clicking on search header icon, this provides a user with a text field that uses axios to fetch data from the wordpress Rest API as they type in, all defined in a js class.

 Registered a custom field to the Rest api response of a post to show the author name.

+- ### Js Custom WP Rest API route

+Defined a custom rest route to facilitate an advanced search which utilizes relations among different post types such as professors and programs.
+The endpoint also improves performance as it bundles only the required data by the frontend.